girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - Amazon EC2 Auto Scaling doesn't terminate an instance that came into service based on EC2 status checks and ELB health checks until the health check grace period expires.
  - **Launch configurations** were released in 2010 and **Launch templates** were released as successor in 2017
    - https://aws.amazon.com/blogs/compute/amazon-ec2-auto-scaling-will-no-longer-add-support-for-new-ec2-features-to-launch-configurations/
+ - In ASG, When we want to specify a range of instances, then we must use min and max values.
+And if the use-case requires exactly 10 instances to be available during the peak hour, so we must set the desired capacity to 10 or whatever mentioned
+ - Update/install patches to EC2 instances in ASG
+   - You can put an instance that is in the InService state into the Standby state, update some software or troubleshoot the instance, and then return the instance to service.
+Instances that are on standby are still part of the Auto Scaling group, but they do not actively handle application traffic
+ - ELB target health checks https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-health-checks.html

 ## 4.11 Resources